elias-vd/substraTEE-book/src/hw_ra_by_distributor.md

 If manufaturers don't offer remote attestation, the HW distributor could jump in as the second trusted entity in the supply chain.

 ## Concept
 The goal of remote attestation is to enable the verifier to trust a member.
-The verifier wants to trust the hardware and software, which is physically located at the member's site.
+The verifier wants to trust the hardware and software, which is physically at the member's site.
 The assumption is that the verifier has never accessed the hardware of the member.
-Therefore, other parties provide a root of trust, which is implanted in the hardware.
+Therefore, other parties offer a root of trust, which is implanted in the hardware.
 In the picture below are three other parties, where most important one is the Provision Entity.
 She is a distributor of hardware and has also the ability to program the devices.
 So, they take hardware from the official manufacturers and combine it with software from a source, which is trusted by the verifier.
 Afterwards, this bundle is purchasable by everyone, who wants to participate.
 In conclusion, if somebody wants to become a member of the service, he has to buy a device from provision entity.
 These devices are ready to perform remote attestation.

 ![Concept](./fig/ra-by-distributor-overview.svg)